im-faix/im-faix/README.md

 ---
 🔥 Let's Build Together!
-💡 Always open to contributions, learning, and growing through real-world projects and DevOps best practices.
-Feel free to check out my repositories and drop a star ⭐ if you like them!
+💡 Open to collaboration on DevOps and cloud-native projects, learning from real-world challenges, and improving system reliability.

-⚙️ "Automation is my passion, learning is my fuel, and DevOps is the future I’m building."
+⚙️ *“Automate.
+Learn.
+Improve.”*